bettergovph/open-data-visualization/family_analysis/family_parser/RELATIONSHIP_CSV_PARSING_SUMMARY.md

 - **Government official relationships** in current administration
 - **Historical political connections** from past administrations

-This enhanced relationship data will significantly improve the dynasty analysis capabilities and provide better insights into political family connections and potential conflicts of interest.
+This enhanced relationship data will significantly improve the dynasty analysis capabilities and provide better insights into political family connections and potential relationships.